Yankees vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has recorded 76 hits with 19 doubles, two triples, six home runs and 36 walks.
-He has driven in 32 runs with one stolen base.
+- Jurickson Profar has 19 doubles, two triples, six home runs, 36 walks and 32 RBI (76 total hits).
+He has swiped one base.

 Profar Recent Games